International Longshoremen's Association: Expulsion from and Return to the American Federation of Labor

-Rivalry with the IBL
+At this same Convention the AFL voted to charter a new organization, the International Brotherhood of Longshoremen (IBL), to organize longshoremen and, in particular, those represented by the ILA.
+In response the ILA sent Thomas "Teddy" Gleason, ILA General Organizer, from port to port nationwide.

-To combat the spread of the IBL (International Brotherhood of Longshoremen), the ILA sent Thomas "Teddy" Gleason, ILA General Organizer, from port to port nationwide.
-Meanwhile, 17,000 longshoremen voted in the 1953 National Labor Relations Board (NLRB) election to determine representation in the Port of New York.
-The ILA was victorious, but immediately, Governor Dewey waged a campaign to overturn the election results.
+Meanwhile, 17,000 longshoremen voted in the National Labor Relations Board (NLRB) election on December 24 and 25, 1953 to determine which union would represent longshoremen in the Port of New York.
+The ILA was victorious, but Governor Dewey immediately initiated a campaign to overturn the election results.

 Tension on the New York piers was mounting.
-ILA loyalists and many other longshoremen were at best suspicious of the IBL, which they viewed as a machine of the Waterfront Commission and a scab union—an organization of workers perceived as having a role in strike breaking.
+ILA loyalists and many other longshoremen were at best suspicious of the IBL, which they viewed as a tool of the Waterfront Commission and a scab union—an organization of workers perceived as having a role in strikebreaking.
 By early March 1954, the storm finally hit when Teamster President Dave Beck was perceived as betraying the ILA by refusing to cross an IBL picket line.
-News spread and on piers up and down Manhattan, ILA longshoremen refused to touch Teamster deliveries.
-Gangs of longshoremen walked off the docks in a wildcat strike.
+News spread and on piers up and down Manhattan ILA longshoremen refused to handle Teamster deliveries and walked off the docks in a wildcat strike.

 An NLRB injunction forbade ILA leaders from striking or disrupting freight transportation.
 Violence erupted as the IBL, facilitated by the police and Beck's Teamsters, smashed picket lines.
 Then the NLRB examiner effectively overturned the December elections.
 This proved to be the last straw, for less than a week later, Bradley made the ILA strike official.
-Other unions and workers gave their complete support to the ILA, including a major Teamsters local, which indicated Beck's opposition to the ILA strikers was not shared throughout the rest of the Teamsters.
+Other unions and workers supported the ILA, including a major Teamsters local, which indicated Beck's opposition to the ILA strikers was not shared throughout the rest of the Teamsters.